yohanan408/Machine-Failure-Project/README.md

 Dataset Overview:

-This is a dataset from kaggle that has feature of several factors that affect machine failure.
+This is a dataset from kaggle that has columns of several factors that affect machine failure.

 10,000 records and 14 features